 Reading compressed files

-Flux will automatically read files compressed with GZIP when they have a filename ending in .gz
+Flux will automatically read files compressed with gzip when they have a filename ending in .gz

 ; you do not need to specify a compression option.
 As noted in the “Advanced options” section below, you can use -Pcompression=

 to explicitly specify a compression algorithm if Flux is not able to read your compressed files automatically.
+Note that the use of -Pcompression=

 Advanced options